 Originally an angel, Crowley fell during the rebellion, although he'll normally play this off as a “saunter vaguely downwards.”

-Later in the Garden of Eden, he was the serpent tasked with “causing some trouble” and did so successfully with the temptation of Eve into eating from the Tree of Knowledge.
-There he met Aziraphale, who was posted as angel of the Eastern Gate, who sheltered him during the first rain.
+Later in the Garden of Eden, he was the serpent tasked with causing some trouble and did so successfully with the temptation of Eve into eating from the Tree of Knowledge.
+There he met Aziraphale, who was posted as angel of the Eastern Gate, who gave him shelter despite needling him with questions.

 The two ran into each other during assignments on occasion before coming to an Arrangement around the early Middle Ages, lending each other a hand when need be.